omni4d/model/README.md

 * Tuple - Refers to a relationship between multiple objects

-Class and Tuple have further subtypes.
-All Class and Tuple signs must be one of these subtypes rather than the basic type:
+Tuple has further subtypes.
+All Tuple signs must be one of these subtypes rather than the basic type:

-* Class of Individuals
-* Class of Classes
-* Class of Events
-* Class of Tuples
 * Whole-Part Tuple - Indicating that the second object is part of the first
 * Class-Member Tuple - Indicating that the second object is a member of the first
 * Ordinary Tuple